Preservation

 The ‘pond’ this creates prevents evaporation of water from below, ensuring that water surrounds the archaeological remains and excludes oxygen.
 Oxygen would allow soil microbes to thrive, which would then feed on the remains we are trying to preserve.

-The conditions are monitored monthly to ensure all is well, and the Historic England Inspector of Ancient Monuments dons her rubber waders and collects water samples from a series of dipwells across the site.
+The conditions are regularly monitored to ensure all is well, and the Historic England Inspector of Ancient Monuments dons her rubber waders and collects water samples from a series of dipwells across the site.
 The water level, pH, temperature, conductivity and redox potential are measured, as well as saturation levels of the archaeological layers, and the protective sand above.

 By continuing to monitor the site, we can be sure that conditions are suitable to allow the remains to remain preserved safely below ground.